maxmirav/odin-recipes/README.md

 # odin-recipes
-A repository for The Odin Project's Recipes assignment
+A repository for The Odin Project's Recipes assignment.
+This project uses only vanilla HTML and nothing else.